A common problem I hear, "They won't eat!"

 Strategies that can help

 Some of these strategies will work.
 Some won't.
-They depend on the individual situation: The environment, symptoms and progression of the disease, and the individual - life history, routines, preferences, medical situation, etc. Remember that rarely does a strategy work 100% of the time.
-Many need to be tried several times, and if they work 75% of the time or so, I'd keep it up.
+Remember that rarely does a strategy work 100% of the time.
+Many need to be tried several times in order to see improvement.
+If they work 75% of the time or so, I'd keep it up.
 If a strategy happens to cause agitation, then back off and consider trying it again in a few days.

 The strategies are provided as general tips only, not medical advice.
 I strongly recommend you consult with your SLP and doctor about your individual concerns.